statebait/blog/content/blog/gsoc-2019-documented/index.md

 m = read_model(model_description)
 ```

 The only problem with this library was...well it didn't work out of the box.
 What I did was that I downloaded the source files, found the bug that was causing it not to work, fixed it, repackaged the source files into a wheel file and now I ship the custom fixed library in the app itself.
-If you need to learn how to package your wheel file to install using pip see [this](https://dzone.com/articles/executable-package-pip-install).
+If you need to learn how to package your own wheel file to install using pip see [this](https://dzone.com/articles/executable-package-pip-install).

 ### Building the plot panel